MPFEConsultancy/mpfeconsultancy.github.io/about/index.md

 ## Infrastructure

 MPFE have 20 years experience working with Microsoft server technologies and associated virtual and physical hardware stacks.
-We are able to understand, maintain or implement infrastructure solutions particularly where leveraged to deliver Software as a Service (SaaaS) solutions.
+We are able to understand, maintain or implement infrastructure solutions particularly where leveraged to deliver Software as a Service (SaaS).